How to Build a Lean-to Shed

 Suppose you will cover your front shed door with aluminum or vinyl siding.
 In that case, you should still use T-111 siding or ½” CDX plywood underneath it as sheathing, as the siding itself won’t be strong enough to withstand damage from something inside falling against it.

-The siding at the existing wall structure’s corners should be covered with 1″ x 3″ wood strips to cover up the joint where the siding and corner trim comes together.
+The siding at the existing wall structure’s corners should be covered with 1″ x 3″ wood strips to cover the joint where the siding and corner trim meet.

 Two pieces are used, with one laid to build a lean-to-one side sloping and slanted rooftop, then the other overlapping it from one to create a lean to the other side, and a slanted sloping roof thin to the other slanted rooftop, as shown in the diagram below.

-Notice that the siding and corner trim each are laid with the overlap coming from different sides of the existing structure to help seal the corner.
+Notice that the siding and corner trim are each laid with overlap coming from different sides of the existing structure to help seal the corner.

 siding, sketch